How long has there been a public arts presenter on campus? What other names has the program been known by?

 Where do I park?

 Royce Hall and Powell Library: Lot 5.
-Glorya Kaufman Dance Theatre: Lot 4.
 Freud Playhouse and Little Theater at Macgowan Hall: Lot 3.
-Sunset Canyon Amphitheatre: Lot 11.
+Schoenberg Hall: Lot 2.
 All UCLA parking is convenient, safe and close to campus venues.
 Click here

 to view a super-helpful interactive campus map.

-Parking rates are set by UCLA Transportation & Parking.
+CAP UCLA does not set parking rates.
+Rates are set by UCLA Transportation & Parking (310.825.8299).
 All campus staff, students and visitors are required to pay for parking, whether they’re coming to work, coming to a show, or coming to class.
-Parking is $12.
+Parking on campus is $12.
+Handicapped parking is $5.
 Please bring cash – only select lots accept credit cards.
 Carpool!
 Dare we suggest public transit?